shubhe25p/shubhe25p/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Compilers, Operating Systems and Computer Architecture, Exascale Systems
+- 🌱 I’m currently learning about Compilers and Operating Systems
 - 💬 Ask me about Computer Architecture
 - 😄 Pronouns: he/him